muskan-dhawan/DSA-Practice/README.md

 amy and david both have score 100.
 Since scores are equal, they are sorted alphabetically.
 Remaining players follow in decreasing score order.
+### HACKERRANK 64: JAVA SORT

+Question: Java Sort

+You are given a list of student details containing:

+ID
+First Name
+CGPA

+Your task is to sort the students based on the following rules:

+Sort by CGPA in decreasing order.
+If two students have the same CGPA, sort them by first name in alphabetical order.
+If both CGPA and first name are the same, sort them by ID in increasing order.

+No two students have the same ID.

+After sorting, print the first name of each student on a separate line.

+Input Format
+The first line contains an integer n, the number of students.
+The next n lines contain:

+ID Name CGPA

+Constraints
+Name contains only lowercase English letters.
+ID contains only integers without leading zeros.
+CGPA contains at most 2 digits after the decimal point.
+Output Format

+Print the first name of each student in the sorted order.

+Sample Input
+5
+33 Rumpa 3.68
+85 Ashis 3.85
+56 Samiha 3.75
+19 Samara 3.75
+22 Fahim 3.76
+Sample Output
+Ashis
+Fahim
+Samara
+Samiha
+Rumpa
+Explanation
+Ashis has the highest CGPA.
+Fahim comes next.
+Samara and Samiha have the same CGPA, so they are sorted alphabetically.